ezrichards/routes-around-campus/README.md

 A simple implementation of Dijkstra's algorithm to find the most efficient routes around campus.
 This was made for a Introduction to Computer Science (CSCI101) Final Project I did during Fall 2021.
 While an implementation of Dijkstra's algorithm was definitely not expected of us, I wanted to try my hand at implementing an algorithm that can have use in real life.

 # Running The Program
 In order to run the program, an example file ("campus.txt") and query (see below) are provided.
 The program will expect an input file, walking speed (decimal number), and start/end locations (strings).
+The following is an example test case.

     python routes_around_campus.py
     campus.txt